docker/docs/content/network/drivers/bridge.md

 Some of these options are also available as flags to the `dockerd` CLI, and you can use them to configure the default `docker0` bridge when starting the Docker daemon.
-The following tables shows which options have equivalent flags in the `dockerd` CLI.
+The following table shows which options have equivalent flags in the `dockerd` CLI.

 | Option                                           | Flag        |